matt-claycomb/windows-image-builder/README.md

 The tools are a bundle of PowerShell modules and scripts.

 The supported target environments for the Windows images are:
-* OpenStack with KVM, Hyper-V, VMware and baremetal hypervisor types
+* OpenStack with KVM, Hyper-V and baremetal hypervisor types
-* MAAS with KVM, Hyper-V, VMware and baremetal
+* MAAS with KVM, Hyper-V and baremetal

 The generation environment needs to be a Windows one, with Hyper-V virtualization enabled.<br/>
 If you plan to run the online Windows setup step on another system / hypervisor, the Hyper-V virtualization is not required.